TriplyDB/Documentation/docs/triply-etl/extract/record/index.md

  The function expects two arguments and can be run with the following snippet:

  - `fromSrc` - The Source to load the data from.
-The list of available extractors can be seen in [Data Formats' overview page](https://triply.cc/docs/triply-etl/extract/formats/#overview).
+The list of available extractors can be seen in [Data Formats overview page](https://triply.cc/docs/triply-etl/extract/formats/#overview).
  - `key` - A new key where the records are stored.

 ```ts
 loadRecords(fromSrc, 'key'),
 ```

-It is important to call the `loadRecords()` function **after** the loading record data in the main ETL.
+It is important to call the `loadRecords()` function **after** loading record data in the main ETL.

-The following code snippet extracts recods from json object (main ETL), then extracts records from a json file (`'tableMap.json'`) stored as an asset and stores them in the key `'_table'` in the record of the main ETL:
+The following code snippet extracts records from a json object (main ETL), then extracts records from a json file (`tableMap.json`) stored as an asset and stores them in the key `_table` in the record of the main ETL:

 ```ts
  fromJson({ country: 'be' }),